Angryman18/Angryman18/README.md

 - 👋 Hi, I’m @Angryman18
 - 👀 I’m interested in Full Stack Development.
-- 🌱 I’m currently learning ReactJS
+- 🌱 I’m currently working with ReactJS
-- 📫 Been working & learning for only 1 year in React.
+- 📫 Love challange and jump on it.

 <!---
 Angryman18/Angryman18 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.